+

 Where Will I Go From Here?

-Learners research the various cultures in Colonial America.
-In this American history lesson, students analyze and complie the research they find presenting what they have found into a short presentation.
+Students research the various cultures in Colonial America.
+In this American history activity, students analyze and complie the research they find presenting what they have found into a short presentation.

 Curated OER